Enforcement of parking restrictions

 The Department for Infrastructure (DfI) takes responsibility for the enforcement of most parking restrictions.

 On-the-ground enforcement is provided by DfI’s contractor, currently NSL Services Group (NSL), who employ the traffic attendants.

 Traffic attendants are expected to issue Penalty Charge Notices (PCNs), commonly known as parking tickets, to vehicles which are detected as illegally parked.

-A penalty charge is not a fine, it is a civil charge owing to a civil authority, that is DfI.
+A penalty charge is not a fine, it's a civil charge owed to a civil authority, that is DfI.
 This type of enforcement is known as Decriminalised Parking Enforcement (DPE).

 Certain offences, such as dangerous parking or parking causing an obstruction, have not been decriminalised and the responsibility for the enforcement of these remains with the PSNI.

-NSL Services Group payment and the number of parking tickets (PCNs) issued
+NSL Services Group payment and the number of PCNs issued

 Traffic attendants are employed by NSL Services Group (NSL).
 NSL receives no payment which is based on the number of parking tickets (PCNs) issued.

-Traffic attendants' payment and the number of parking tickets (PCNs) issued
+Traffic attendants' payment and the number of PCNs issued

 Traffic attendants receive no payment which is based on the number of parking tickets (PCNs) issued.

-Making money is not an objective of parking enforcement.
-The objective is to discourage illegal parking by issuing a penalty to those who park illegally.
+Making money is not an aim of parking enforcement.
+The aim is to discourage illegal parking by issuing a penalty to those who park illegally.

 Money raised by payment of parking tickets (PCNs)

-All money raised by the payment of parking tickets (PCNs) is used, along with income from car-parking and other charges, to supplement the overall financing of DfI by central government.
+All money raised by the payment of parking tickets (PCNs) is used, along with income from car-parking and other charges, to add to the overall financing of DfI by central government.

-DfI’s Parking Enforcement Processing Unit, in conjunction with its contractor NSL, is responsible for on-street parking enforcement and enforcement within local council car parks.
+DfI’s Parking Enforcement Processing Unit, with its contractor NSL, is responsible for on-street parking enforcement and enforcement within local council car parks.
 It is not responsible for the provision of parking restrictions.

-Enquiries about the introduction or amendment of on-street parking restrictions should be directed to the appropriate Traffic Management section within each of the DfI Roads divisions.
+Enquiries about the introduction of or changes to on-street parking restrictions should be directed to the Traffic Management section within each of the DfI Roads divisions.

 DfI has no responsibility for parking restrictions or enforcement action on private ground, for example: